m9r1a/ev1527Decoder/README.md

 project specifications :

-use timer2 at 36mhz clock. if you want to use another timer please modify these two function in ev1527 library:
+use timer2 at 36mhz clock. if you want to use another timer please modify these two functions in ev1527 library:

 uint16_t ev1527_GetTick(void) ; void ev1527_ResetTick(void);